treeverse/lakeview/README.md

 `date` - date string corresponding to the inventory you'd like to query (YYYY-MM-DD-00-00) is S3's default structure

 `compare (optional)` - another date string.
-If present, lakeview will calculate a diff between the two reports for every common prefix and will order the results based on the largest absolute diff
+If present, lakeview will calculate a diff between the two reports for every common prefix and will sort the results based on the largest absolute diff

 #### Example

-request:
+Request:

 ```
 http://localhost:5000/du?prefix=&delimiter=%2F&date=2020-08-23-00-00&compare=2020-08-22-00-00&json
 ```

-response:
+Response:

 ```json
 {